-Tracy's comment on my query that my style was more literary than commercial started me thinking.
+I've been told that that my style is more literary than commercial, and it started me thinking.

 Are we victims of a pigeon-holing system in our queries?
 Don't blondes hate it when you lump them all together?